 5 Whys.
 Fishbone diagrams.
 A3 reports.
 Problem definition frameworks.
 These methodologies exist because they work.
 They structure thinking and prevent shallow analysis.

 Jira doesn't know what a 5 Whys is.
 You can create a text field and type in five questions, but there's no guidance, no coaching, no structure that helps you apply the methodology correctly.
 Most teams that claim to use 5 Whys in Jira are doing it poorly, stopping at the second or third why.
+For a proper walkthrough, see our ultimate guide to engineering RCA.

 5. Action Items Get Lost